Hamed-244/clicker/README_EN.md

 Follow these steps to set up and run the project on your local machine:

 >[!WARNING]
-> IT COULD BAN YOUR ACCOUNT SO DON'T USE THIS BOT WITH YOUR PRIMARY ACCOUNT
+> IT COULD BAN YOUR ACCOUNT SO DON'T USE THIS BOT WITH YOUR PRIMARY ACCOUNT<br>
+> DON'T GO TO YOUR ACCOUNT UNTIL 20 OR 30 MINUTE AFTER LAST TIME THIS SCRIPT MADE A REQUEST

 1. **Clone this repository:**